tagus/git-deploy/README.md

 ### `branch`

 The branch name of the remote repo to push to.
 By default, `master` is used.
+Note that this branch must already exist in the remote repo.

+### `message`

+The commit message used for the commit.
+By default, a standard format is used e.g. `auto-deploy: 2020-10-03 16:54:59`.

 ## Example Usage